felixalacampagne/account/swipe-angular-list-with-demo/README.md

 npm i swipe-angular-list --legacy-peer-dep npm install @angular/platform-browser --save

+On a different system after installing Node.js v20 it was not possible to use npm install do to many bad dependencies.

+Since the dependencies are all things added for angular I figured creating a new project from scratch should provide configs with appropriate versions.
+Of course, this angular being the result of constant continuous improvement not even the standard 'npm new' command worked.
+These are some of the things I tried in an attempt to get it to work:

+npm install -g @angular/cli@18 npx @angular/cli@18 new angular18-empty

+That worked!

+I found a workaround for the disappearing text when no icon is used - for some reason a 'span' around the text fixes an error seen in the console which must have been related - no way to know from the browser with the obfuscated code.

+Haven't found a way to make the lines a more sensible height.
+I think it is controlled from the item-list.component.css file.
+Overrides added in the app .CSS do not affect anything.
+Really thinking this is not worth the effort...

+I found another slide library which is based on Angular Material: https://github.com/ShankyTiwari/mat-list-touch Not sure it actually does the sliding of the items because the dmeo doesn't work.
+It's written for Angular 10 so would probably suffer from the same version issues I had for swipe-angular-list.
+Given it would probably require me to convert everythign to Material, which is something I've been thinking of trying, then maybe then would be the time for trying to implement the swiping.
+Since that is for the far future, better now to concentrate on getting the functionality in and usable and then I can faff around with the UI.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.4.

 ## Development server